CodingLife1024/blog-content/despair-and-desperation.md

 but I've never learned how to be alone without disappearing,
 never learned how to stand without someone to hold me up.

-If I promise to be quiet, to lock every broken piece away—
+If I promise to be quiet, to lock every broken piece away-
 could you stay, please?
 I'll bury my fear, I'll hide the worst of me,
 I'll be the friend who smiles, nods, doesn't talk about himself.
 I'll laugh at all the jokes, pretend I don't feel myself fading,